bannerImage.png

 Any gain under EIS, or SEIS, is usually CGT free if the investment is held for at least 3 years.
 If your shares are sold at a loss, you can set that loss against income tax for that year, or the previous year.

-Of note, prior to making an investment of this nature, it's wise to go through advance assurance with HMRC to understand whether the company in question, and the investment, meet the conditions of the schemes.
+Of note, prior to making an investment of this nature, it's wise for the company that you're investing in to go through advanced assurance with HMRC to understand whether the company in question, and the investment, meet the conditions of the schemes.

-If you don't go through this and HMRC subsequently decide the investment doesn't qualify, this would prevent you from accessing the reliefs, leading to a greater than originally anticipated tax liability.
+If advanced assurance isn't sought and HMRC subsequently decide the investment doesn't qualify, this would prevent you from accessing the reliefs, leading to a greater than originally anticipated tax liability, and effective cost of the investment.

 Investment in Venture Capital Trusts